Spinoco/fs2-http/README.md

 }
 ```

-Above code will create pipe that receives websocket frames and expects the server to echo them back.
+The above code will create a pipe that receives websocket frames and expects the server to echo them back.
 As you see,
-there is no direct access to response or body, instead websocket are always supplied with fs2 `Pipe` to send and receive data.
+there is no direct access to response or body, instead websockets are always supplied with fs2 `Pipe` to send and receive data.
-This is in fact quite powerfull construct that allows you asynchronously send and receive data from / to server over http/https with
-full back-pressure support.
+This is in fact quite a powerful construct that allows you to asynchronously send and receive data to/from server over http/https with full back-pressure support.

-Websocket uses `Frame\[A\]` to send and receive data.
-Frame is used to tag frame as binary or text.
+Websockets use `Frame\[A\]` to send and receive data.
+Frame is used to tag a given frame as binary or text.
 To encode/decode `A` the `scodec.Encoder` and `scodec.Decoder` is used.

 ### HTTP Server

-fs2-http has support to build simple yet fully functional HTTP server.
-Following construct builds very simple echo server:
+fs2-http supports building simple yet fully functional HTTP servers.
+The following construct builds a very simple echo server:

 ```
  def service(request: HttpRequestHeader, body: Stream[Task,Byte]): Stream[Task,HttpResponse[Task]] = {